Guide

 Request for Tender (RFT)

-The most common type of formal tender.
-The agency describes exactly what they want (scope, specifications, timeframe) and asks suppliers to submit a response showing how they would deliver it and at what price.
+A formal tender request.
+The buyer describes what they want (scope, specifications, timeframe) and asks suppliers to submit a response showing how they would deliver it and at what price.

 Schedule of Rates